Integralist/go-web-crawler/README.md

 ### Formatter

-The formatter is used when passing the `-dot` flag.
-It currently offers one exported function `Dot`, which transforms the results data into dot format notation for use with generating a site map graph via [graphviz](https://www.graphviz.org).
+The formatter is used when passing either the `-json` or `-dot` flags.
+It currently offers two exported functions:

+- `Dot`: transforms the results data into dot format notation for use with generating a site map graph via [graphviz](https://www.graphviz.org).
+- `Pretty`: pretty prints any given data structure (for easier debugging/visualization).

-The output will be (for `integralist.co.uk`) something like the following (albeit much longer):
+The `Dot` output will be (for `integralist.co.uk`) something like the following (albeit much longer):

 ```
 digraph sitemap {